 - Features iPads, e-Readers, iMacs and more available for patron use

 - Houses eight (8) state-of-the-art computers and specialty software programs

 - Offers staff-assisted access to a fax machine and printer/copier.
 A small fee of 15¢ per side is charged for printing.
 There is no fee to send faxes though donations are gladly accepted.

-- Participates in MassCat, a small library network, making our entire catalogue available online for patrons to search and place holds: becketathenaeum.masscat.org.
-Once your hold is placed, please email us to let us know what you ordered.
-Otherwise, when the items arrives at the Athenaeum, we won't know who to call.
+- Participates in MassCat, a small library network, making our entire catalogue available online for patrons to search and place holds.
+When your items arrive at the Athenaeum, we will inform you via phone or email.